-In view of the assessment performed, the Directors are satisfied that sufficient financial resources will be generated by the Company or received from its ultimate parent entity, Royal BAM Group n.v., to enable the Company and the Group to continue in operation and meet its liabilities as they fall due for the period to 30 June 2023.
+In view of the assessment performed, the Directors are satisfied that sufficient financial resources will be generated by the Company and the Group or received from its ultimate parent entity, Royal BAM Group n.v., to enable the Company and the Group to continue in operation and meet its liabilities as they fall due for the period to 30 April 2025.
 Accordingly, the directors of the Company believe that it is appropriate to adopt the going concern basis in preparing the financial statements.